scorreia3423/foglamp-south-sinusoid/README.rst

 Building a Package
 ==================

-Select the architecture to use, *x86* or *arm*.
 Finally, run the ``make_deb`` command:

 .. code-block:: console

-    $ ./make_deb arm
+    $ ./make_deb
     The package root directory is         : /home/pi/foglamp-south-sinusoid The FogLAMP south sinusoid version is : 1.0.0
-    The package will be built in          : /home/pi/foglamp-south-sinusoid/packages/Debian/build The architecture is set as            : armhf
+    The package will be built in          : /home/pi/foglamp-south-sinusoid/packages/build The package name is                   : foglamp-south-sinusoid-1.0.0
-    The package name is                   : foglamp-south-sinusoid-1.0.0-armhf

     Populating the package and updating version file...Done.
     Building the new package...
-    dpkg-deb: building package 'foglamp-south-sinusoid' in 'foglamp-south-sinusoid-1.0.0-armhf.deb'.
+    dpkg-deb: building package 'foglamp-south-sinusoid' in 'foglamp-south-sinusoid-1.0.0.deb'.
     Building Complete.
     $